Snowflake

 - User: The Snowflake username with connection privileges.

-- Password: The password for the username.
+- Password: If you select Password, enter the password for the username.

 - Warehouse: The name of the compute warehouse to use for the connection.